wavemaker/docs/learn/how-tos/openid-auth.md

 ### Simple Sign-up process

-In Wavemaker user is provided with few secure identities by OpenID providers like Google, Facebook and so on, that allows the user to login with a single click.
+In WaveMaker user is provided with few secure identities by OpenID providers like Google, Facebook and so on, that allows the user to login with a single click.
 This removes the efforts and time that user spends to feed the redundant information to use an application.

 ### Minimum efforts to maintain usernames and passwords: